rsaarelm/navni/README.md

 ## Features

+- Async execution model for the game loop allows writing complex user interface control flow without having to make everything into an explicit state machine.
 - Simple mouse and keyboard event handling.
 - Logging backend activator, use syslog logging with TTY builds where you can't output extra lines to stdout and a stdout-based logger with Linux GUI